itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

 # 3. Create a project workspace

 Create a folder, in a sensible place on your computer, where this lab will live.
 (I created a folder in the GitHub repository for this working group.)
-Name the folder `example-workflow`.
+Name the folder `I I’m flow`.
 This will be your "project workspace."

 In Atom, select `file` -> `Add project folder...` and add the workspace you created: